How Long Will an Unpaid Traffic Ticket Hold My License?

 What if My Ticket is Not 5 Years Old Yet?

-If you have a traffic ticket in Los Angeles County with a failure to appear charge that is not 5 years old yet, your license will be on hold and you will be referred to a collections agency called GC Services.
+If you have a traffic ticket in Los Angeles County with a failure to appear charge that is not 5 years old yet, your license will be on hold and you will be referred to a court collections.

 This means you: